Vish (TV series): Plot

 Sabrina tries to capture Katrina in a book but does not succeed.
 Katrina steals Sabrina's eyes.
 Sabrina puts baby powder in Katrina's clothes which cats are allergic to.
 Sabrina calls Makrina to get her eyes back and is successful after Makrina and Katrina's fight on the chandelier.

 Sabrina plots to get rid of Katrina by making everyone thinks she's the vishkanya which she succeeds in.
-Sabrina kills Baba rudra,Katrina, and all of the other priests.
-Sabrina takes the choreographer outside at night because she needs to give his heart to Vishaila as its been 13 days and Alia follows them.
+Sabrina kills Baba Rudra, Katrina, and all of the other priests.
+Sabrina takes the choreographer outside at night because she needs to give his heart to Vishaila as it's been 13 days and Alia follows them.
 Aliya soon finds out about Sabrina and is shocked and heartbroken and runs away to tell Aditya.
 Katrina has one last life left and she uses it to take revenge from Sabrina by killing Vishaila.
 Before doing so she sets fire to the cellar where Sabrina, Katrina, and Vishaila is and Vishaila is killed by Katrina.
 Sabrina kills Katrina in rage and swears revenge on Aliya for Vishaila's death and plots to steal Aliya's love, Aditya and make him the new Vishaila.
 Sabrina stops Aliya from revealing the truth to Aditya and pushes her off a cliff which Aditya sees and tries to save Aliya but in vain.